kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

     ansible-playbook create-ec2.yaml -e "cluster_name=core region=us-east-2 vpc_name=<vpc_name> aws_key_name=mykey  num_masters=1 num_workers=2 instance_type=t2.xlarge arch=x86_64 ec2_image='<your-aws-ami>'"
     ```

     Use the variable `vpc_name` to specify the name for the [AWS virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) to deploy your infrastructure in a logically isolated virtual network: *We highly advise utilizing a unique name or the AWS IAM user ID as the identifier for your VPC*.
-Furthermore, use the flag `--aws-ami` to specify the [Amazon machine image ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), keeping in mind that it is region-specific.
+Furthermore, use the variable `ec2_image` to specify the [Amazon machine image ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), keeping in mind that it is region-specific.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the master and worker nodes will be generated in the present directory at `.data/hosts_core`.